assyrianic/CompTutoringNotes/TutoringNotesForJava.md

 `2 * 5 + b` -> this is a multi-expression (expression within expression).
 The expression (should) first compute the `2 * 5` and then compute the result of that value with `i`.
 `(2 * 5) + b` -> same expression but nicely organized with parentheses.

-`c` -> a variable by itself is considered a valid expression, the type of the expression is the type of the variable itself.
+`c` -> a variable by itself is considered a valid expression, the type of the expression is the type of the variable itself!

 `"hi" + 1` -> a string added with a number (integer or floating-point) results in a string expression.
 The `1` is automatically converted from an `int` type into a `String` like "1" and then combined with "hi" to create `"hi1"`.
 This kind of automatic conversion is called **__implicit conversion__**.